Graduate Assistantship Information for Students

 - health insurance subsidy (if eligibility requirements are met)

 - payment plan for comprehensive and CFE fees (see below).

-The stipend table for graduate assistants ranges from Step 1 to Step 50.
-Each step represents a pay range within which full-time (20 hrs/wk) graduate assistants must be paid.
-Departments determine which pay step to use based on the student's qualifications and experience, academic standing and availability of funds.
+The stipend table for graduate assistants ranges from Step 1 to Step 50, representing a pay range within which graduate assistants must be paid.
+Departments determine which pay step to use based on the student's qualifications and experience, academic standing, and availability of funds.
 Departments have a wide range of stipend options to make competitive offers.

-During the academic year (Fall/Spring; tuition for summer and winter enrollment not included) students who are paid less than $3368/month receive a tuition scholarship for the in-state tuition, applicable program fee, and library and technology fees for the semester of their assistantship, at least in proportion to the assistantship appointment.
-The tuition, applicable program fee, and library and technology fee scholarship is proportionate to the assistantship appointment, unless the assistantship department chooses to provide the scholarship at a higher percentage.
-Students who are paid at $3368 or more may need to pay their tuition and fees from their assistantship stipends.
+During the academic year (Fall/Spring; tuition for summer and winter enrollment not included) students who are paid less than $3677/month receive a tuition remission for the in-state tuition, applicable program fee, and library and technology fees for the semester of their assistantship, in proportion to the assistantship appointment FTE and time period.
+Tuition remission is earned in 4-week increments, with full remission earned when students complete at least 16 weeks of work between the standard assistantsthip contract dates of the semester.
+Students who are paid at $3677/m or more may need to pay their tuition and fees from their assistantship stipends.

-Payment of Comprehensive fees and CFE (Commonwealth Facility and Equipment) fees is not provided unless otherwise stipulated in the Graduate School Contract Agreement.
-Students who are Virginia residents should complete the In-State Tuition Request form in order to avoid being charged the CFE fees that out-of-state students are required to pay.
+Payment of Comprehensive fees and CFE (Commonwealth Facility and Equipment) fees is not provided.
+Virginia residents should complete the In-State Tuition Request form in order to avoid being charged the CFE fees that out-of-state students are required to pay.

 The out-of-state tuition waiver is automatically applied to students' accounts when the following three criteria are met (this does not apply to level 46 bachelor's/master's students whose out-of-state tuition cannot be waived):

 - the student's appointment (PAF) is entered in Banner by the hiring department

 - the student meets the earnings criteria described above